a-paxton/PsyGlass/readme.txt

 		index.html
 		"resources" folder
 		"data" folder (should be given read, write, and execute permissions)

+Additional "wrappers" available to transform the experimenter console.
+Relevant files are available in folders:
+		Lexical Decision Task
+			Modifies the experimenter console to include a "Decissify" button that will update connected Glass devices with words from a list of words and nonwords.
+Lists may be modified on the associated .js file.

-For more, see "PsyGlass: Capitalizing on Google Glass for Naturalistic Data Collection" (Paxton, Rodriguez, & Dale, submitted).
+For more, see "PsyGlass: Capitalizing on Google Glass for Naturalistic Data Collection" (Paxton, Rodriguez, & Dale, in press, Behavior Research Methods).

 For information on purchasing Glass for your research team, email glass-edu(at)google(dot)com.

 Written by K. Rodriguez, A. Paxton, & R. Dale
 Created on 13 October 2014
-Last modified on 13 March 2015
+Last modified on 8 April 2015